- Henry M. Jackson High School

 SUMMER INTERNSHIPS

-- Summer Planning Academy (SPA): Apply Now
+Summer Planning Academy (SPA): Application Coming Soon

 - Apply by May 15 and must be 15 years old at start of SPA program.
 Successful completion can lead to a $500 scholarship.
 Location Address: (1011 Western Ave, Suite 500, Seattle, WA 98104)